reshadman/laravel-optimistic-locking/README.md

 update **no** records and it means that the model has been updated before current attempt or it has been deleted.

+### Why don't we use `updated_at` for tracking changes?
+Because they may remain the same during two concurrent updates.

 ## Running tests
 Clone the repo, perform a composer install and run: